Why has the university cancelled convocation ceremonies?

 How will I receive my Convocation Celebration Box and parchment?

-What happens to my parchment if I do not complete the WebSurvey by July 19, 2020?
+What happens to my parchment if I did not complete the WebSurvey?

-If you miss the above deadline you will still have an opportunity to confirm your address and receive your parchment by mail, but you will no longer be eligible to receive a Convocation Celebration Box.
-Student Services will send an email with details on how to do a late confirmation after the July 19, 2020 deadline.
+You still have an opportunity to confirm your mailing address and receive your parchment by mail, but will no longer be eligible to receive a Convocation Celebration Box.
+You will receive an email with details on how to obtain your parchment shortly after your virtual convocation ceremony.

 When will the Convocation Celebration Box be mailed?